 For more information, see the Analytical Writing Placement Examination website.

-The Analytical Writing Placement Examination provides students with a prose passage of some 700 to 1,000 words.
-This passage concerns an issue accessible to all freshmen, although it may include some perspectives or information that will be new to them.
+The Analytical Writing Placement Examination provides students with a prose passage of 700 to 1,000 words.
+This passage concerns an issue accessible to all first-year students, although it may include some perspectives or information that will be new to them.
 The passage is of the level of difficulty encountered in beginning university courses, and may be drawn from any of a number of disciplines.
 Frequently it presents a point of view with which there can clearly be disagreement — a viewpoint, that is, about a truly arguable issue.
 After reading the passage, students write an essay responding to a single topic based on the passage's content.

 If students have been admitted to UC Berkeley but have not yet fulfilled the University of California Entry-Level Writing Requirement or taken the Analytical Writing Placement Examination, they should take the exam during their first semester at Berkeley.
 A fee is required to take the exam.